 Program Entry Requirements

-Apply to the Admissions Office for an application to Skagit Valley College.
-Make an appointment to take your COMPASS Test.
+Apply to Skagit Valley College at www.skagit.edu/getstarted.
 Students must be 18 years of age, a high school graduate or have passed the General Education Equivalency (GED) exam to enroll in the program.
-Students must enter the program at the beginning of Fall Quarter and courses must be taken in sequence.
-It is strongly recommended that students schedule an appointment to meet with Dave Elder (Program Supervisor/Instructor) before enrolling in classes.
+Students must enter the program at the beginning of Fall Quarter after prerequisites are met, and courses must be taken in sequence.
+It is strongly recommended that students schedule an appointment to meet with an Allied Health Department Chair before enrolling in classes.

 To enter the Pharmacy Technician program, students need to provide proof of completion of the following prerequisite courses with 'C' grades (2.0) or better: